AlfredA93/EconoMate/README.md

     - To offer a budgeting solution that caters to the most common financial goals.
     - To integrate real-time budget data analysis for informed decision-making.
     - To enable users to stay abreast with forex through an in-built currency converter.
+    - To provide budget advise to users depending on the budget allocation they provide.

 - ➡️ Target Audience
     -